Timur726/Projects/README.md

 To run the app, download all of the provided files and open ItemManager.sln in Visual Studio.
 Change the solution platform at the top from ARM to x64, and press the green play button next to "Local Machine".

-There are 8 buttons and a search bar.
+There are 8 buttons (and a search bar):

 "Add Task" -- Add a task with name, description, deadline, and priority level.